Michael J. Kelly: Other work

-Since 2004, Kelly has served as a board member of The Kelly Gang, a media-centric group of executives who have raised money for philanthropic purposes through annual St. Patrick's Day celebrations.
+Since 2004, Kelly has been a board member of The Kelly Gang, a media-centric group of executives who have raised money for philanthropic purposes through annual St. Patrick's Day celebrations.

 From 2007 to 2009, he was an advisor to media-focused private equity fund Veronis Suhler Stevenson.
-He also served on the board of numerous digital media companies, including Eyeblaster, VisibleWorld, ContextWeb and American Town Network.
-He is on the board of directors of the American Advertising Federation, where he twice chaired the Advertising Hall of Fame, and has previously served on the Ad Council.
+He was on the board of numerous digital media companies, including Eyeblaster, VisibleWorld, ContextWeb and American Town Network.
+He is on the board of directors of the American Advertising Federation, where he twice chaired the Advertising Hall of Fame, and was on the Ad Council.
 Since 2011, he has sat on the board of councilors at the Carter Center in Atlanta.

 In 2012, Kelly was named chairman of cloud-based media planning software company ColSpace, becoming lead investor in 2014.
 On May 19, 2016, Colspace was acquired by Mediaocean (owned by Vista Equity Partners).
 Also in 2012, Kelly joined London-based media advertising company Unruly Media as non-executive lead director, later being named chairman.
 On September 16, 2015, it was announced that Unruly would be purchased by News Corp for $176 million.